 The county should strive to reduce the spread of Eurasian milfoil and other exotic aquatic weeds through monitoring, public information and other means.

-OBJECTIVE 3: Marine Waters and Shoreline Management - To preserve and protect marine shorelines and near shore areas as valuable natural resources and habitats, consistent with state and federal law.
+OBJECTIVE C: Marine Waters and Shoreline Management - To preserve and protect marine shorelines and near shore areas as valuable natural resources and habitats, consistent with state and federal law.

 POLICIES: